 CLC have a couple of excellent articles on painting and varnishing.
 Otherwise you can find another good overview of the different methods/paints here.

 If you are considering staining plywood you will need to ensure you use an epoxy friendly stain.
-Behlen Solar-Lux is a good option, however you may find others.
+Mohawk - Ultra® Penetrating Stain (previously Behlen Solar-Lux) is a good option if you can find it, however others may be available.
 It is worth noting that producing a good and consistent stain finish can be tricky.